 The building, in which we serve as living stones, is a spiritual house, a holy temple.
 What a blessing to be a part of God’s purpose in creation.

 A Royal and Holy Priesthood

 This passage also calls us royal, and holy, priests.
-In particular priests who offer spiritual sacrifices to God.
-In the Old Testament, one of the biggest roles for the priests were to offer sacrifices on behalf of the people.
+In particular, priests who offer spiritual sacrifices to God.
+In the Old Testament, one of the biggest roles of the priest was to offer sacrifices on behalf of the people.
 The priest would accept the sacrifice from a member of the community, cut it up into pieces, place it on the altar, and light a fire beneath it where it would be consumed.
 The sacrifice would then be accepted by God on behalf of the one who offered it.